 Aim 2: Pareto optimality of nutrient trade-off in plants.
 In this second aim, we will make use of the Pareto-efficiency concept from economics to study developmental trade-offs in nutrient uptake and resource allocation in Arabidopsis natural populations.
 This concept has been recently used to show that natural species follow triangular distribution patterns when there are trade-offs between traits that explain tasks Shoval et al., 2012; Sheftel et al., 2013.
 These analyses reveal “archetypes” defined as the most successful solutions for particular tasks which correspond to the vertices of the triangles (Fig. 1A and C – yellow circle).
 The area of the triangle is populated with natural variants that have combinations of efficiencies to perform the task.
 In our study, the task is defined as the plant response at Low N and High N (difference in biomass) under changing levels of PK input (∆PK biomass).
-Currently, we have described the position of the Arabidopsis accession Col-0 in this matrix (Fig. 1C), and we expect to populate the space with the response of Arabidopsis accessions to variation in NUE under low and high N, as a function of ∆PK biomass.
+Currently, we have described the position of the Arabidopsis accession Col-0 in this matrix (Fig. 1C), and we expect to populate this “Pareto space” with the diverse responses of Arabidopsis accessions as variation in NUE (biomass) under low vs high N, as a function of ∆PK.
 According to predictions in biological systems Shoval et al., 2012, this is expected to produce a triangular distribution, from which we will define the Arabidopsis accessions that are the most representative of the archetypes.

+Experimental Plan: Using the Δbiomass as a function of PK coordinates in Arabidopsis accessions grown under high or low N (Fig. 1C), we will build a space of possible solutions for the N-PK trade-off, otherwise called Pareto-front (Fig. 1B).
+The expected triangular distribution in this space will define the corners that will be considered as archetypes, or the most optimal solutions.
+Accessions the closest to the each of the vertices of the Pareto-front, and a number of accessions in the centroid of the triangle, will be selected for genome-wide transcriptional analysis.
+We have developed tools and pipelines for the analysis of Next-Generation RNA data in the context of networks.
+Parts of this pipeline are being incorporated into the VirtualPlant software platform (www.virtualplant.org, Katari et al., 2010).

-Research questions: how can Pareto-Optimality be integrated into gene networks?
-A key objective will be particularly focused on identifying genotypes with a high Pareto efficiency for ∆PK biomass at low N (Fig. 1C – archetype ), optimizing NUE under low input system.
+Research questions: How can Pareto-Optimality be integrated into gene networks?
+A key objective will be particularly focused on identifying genotypes with a high Pareto efficiency for ∆PK biomass at low N (Fig. 1C – archetype ), optimizing NUE under low nutrient input system.
 We propose to perform trancriptomics (RNA seq) on the accessions that occupy extreme archetypes, and compare their gene genome-wide expression profiles.
-The genome-wide transcriptional data will be integrated into a multivariate network that connects nutrient signals to genes, and genes to phenotypic traits (from Aim1). .
-A highlight of the power of this systems approach was enabled by the construction of a multi-network, which was used to identify N-regulatory biomodules in Arabidopsis Gutierrez et al., 2007; Gutiérrez et al., 2008; Krouk et al., 2009; Krouk et al., 2010.
+The genome-wide transcriptional data will be integrated into a multivariate network that connects nutrient signals to genes, and genes to phenotypic traits (from Aim1).
+A highlight of the power of this systems biology approach was enabled by the construction of a multi-network, which was used to identify N-regulatory biomodules in Arabidopsis Gutierrez et al., 2007; Gutiérrez et al., 2008; Krouk et al., 2009; Krouk et al., 2010.
 Using this system biology approach, the integration of Pareto-efficiency and transcriptomic data, will enable us to identify new gene regulatory networks (GRN) underlying “N-economy” of plant as a system.

-Experimental Plan: Using the ΔPK coordinates (biomass difference) in Arabidopsis accessions grown under high or low N, we will build a space of possible solutions for the N-PK trade-off, otherwise called Pareto-front.
-Expected triangular distribution in this space will define the corners which will be considered as archetypes, or the most optimal solutions.
-Accessions the closest to the each of the vertices of the Pareto-front, and a number of accessions in the centroid of the triangle will be selected for genome-wide transcriptional analysis.
-We have developed tools and pipelines for the analysis of Next-Generation RNA data in the context of networks.
-Parts of this pipeline are being incorporated into the VirtualPlant software platform (www.virtualplant.org, Katari et al., 2010).